Kofi Awoonor

-Biography
+Early life

 George Kofi Nyidevu Awoonor-Williams was born in Wheta, in the Volta region of what was then the Gold Coast, present-day Ghana.
 He was the eldest of 10 children in the family.
 He was a paternal descendant of the Awoonor-Williams family of Sierra Leone Creole descent.
+His grandmother was an Ewe dirge singer.

+Education

-He was educated at Achimota School and then proceeded to the University of Ghana, graduating in 1960.
+He attended Achimota School and then proceeded to the University of Ghana, graduating in 1960.
 While at university he wrote his first poetry book, Rediscovery, published in 1964.
 Like the rest of his work, Rediscovery is rooted in African oral poetry.
 His early works were inspired by the singing and verse of his native Ewe people, and he later published translations of the work of three Ewe dirge singers (Guardians of the Sacred Word: Ewe Poetry, 1973).

+He studied literature at University College London, earning a Master's Degree in 1970.
+He got his Ph.D. at SUNY at Stony Brook, in New York in 1972.

+Career

-Awoonor managed the Ghana Film Corporation and helped to found the Ghana Playhouse, going on to have a significant role in developing theatre and drama in the country.
-He was also an editor of the literary journal Okyeame and an associate editor of Transition Magazine.
+After graduating in 1960, Awoonor worked as a researcher for the Institute for African Studies and began participating in the pan-African campaigns of Kwame Nkrumah.
+He was appointed to the Ghana Film Corporation.
+He helped to found the Ghana Playhouse, where he played the lead role in Wole Soyinka's The Lion and the Jewel.
+In the 1960s, he edited the literary journal Okyeame and was an associate editor of Transition Magazine.

-He was also a Ghanaian diplomat, poet, literary critic, and comparative literature professor.
-Awoonor received a B.A from University College of Ghana.

-He studied literature at University College London (M.A., 1970), and while in England wrote several radio plays for the BBC, and began using the name Kofi Awoonor.
+While in England, he wrote several radio plays for the BBC, and began using the name Kofi Awoonor.

-He spent the early 1970s in the United States, studying and teaching at Stony Brook University (then called SUNY at Stony Brook) where he obtained his Phd in 1972.
+He spent the early 1970s in the United States, studying and teaching at Stony Brook University (then called SUNY at Stony Brook) where he obtained his Ph.D. in 1972.
 While in the United States he wrote This Earth, My Brother and Night of My Blood, both books published in 1971.

 Awoonor returned to Ghana in 1975 as head of the English department at the University of Cape Coast.
-Within months he was arrested for helping a soldier accused of trying to overthrow the military government and was imprisoned without trial; Awoonor was later released when his sentence was remitted in October 1976.
+Within months he was arrested for helping a soldier accused of trying to overthrow the military government and was imprisoned without trial.
+His sentence was remitted in October 1976.
 The House by the Sea (1978) is about his time in jail.
-After imprisonment he became politically active.
-He continued to write mostly non-fiction.

-The early poetry of Awoonor borrows from the Ewe oral tradition, and his grandmother was an Ewe dirge singer.
-In his critical book Guardians of the Sacred Word and Ewe Poetry, he rendered Ewe poetry in translation (1974).
-The Breast of the Earth: A Study of the History, Culture, and Literature of Africa South of the Sahara is another work of literary criticism (1975).

-Awoonor was Ghana's ambassador to Brazil from 1984 to 1988, before serving as his country's ambassador to Cuba.
-From 1990 to 1994 Awoonor was Ghana's Permanent Representative to the United Nations, where he headed the committee against apartheid.
+Awoonor was Ghana's ambassador to Brazil from 1984 to 1988, before serving as ambassador to Cuba.
+From 1990 to 1994, Awoonor was Ghana's Permanent Representative to the United Nations, where he headed the committee against apartheid.
 He was also a former Chairman of the Council of State, the main advisory body to the president of Ghana, serving in that position from 2009 to January 2013.